 All the important parameters that control the agricultural production potential of the site are given in Table 2.
-A satellite image map of the development site is given in Figure 3 and photographs of site conditions are shown in Figures 4 to 5.
+A satellite image map of the development site is given in Figure 3 and photographs of soil conditions are shown in Figure.
+It is not necessary to consider climate and terrain in an assessment of the cropping potential of the site because the suitability of both for crop production is indisputable given that the area has been and is currently used extensively for successful crop production.
+This section therefore focuses on the on-site soil suitability.

-The site is within a Protected Agricultural Area (PAA) (DALRRD, 2020).
+The site is within a category B, rain-fed Protected Agricultural Area (PAA) (DALRRD, 2020).
 A PAA is a demarcated area in which the climate, terrain, and soil are generally conducive for agricultural production and which, historically, or in a regional context, has made important contributions to the production of the various crops that are grown across South Africa.
-Within PAAs, the protection of viable arable land, is considered a priority for the protection of food security in South Africa.
+Within PAAs, the protection of viable, arable land is considered a priority for the protection of food security in South Africa.